semiramisCJ/dataVizToday/README.md

-# dataVizToday
+# data_visualization
-Scripts for data visualization based on Data Viz Today podcast episodies
+Scripts for data visualization for practice with python and R libraries